 Here is a short report of the various shapes of Sinterklaas in different cultures and points in history.

 The real Saint Nicholas was born in (what we now know as) Turkey, around 270 AD.
 Fact quickly merges with myth in the recounting of the many good deeds that earned this bishop the title of “Saint”.
 The most famous stories range from him leaving gold coins in the shoes of poor children, to bringing children who were chopped up and pickled back to life.

 Saint Nicholas probably gained fame in the Netherlands because of the country’s seafaring history.
-In early stories he was a protector of sailors, so his legacy travelled over the seas, much like his later representation who is said to travel by steam boat.
+In early stories St. Nicholas was a protector of sailors, so his legacy travelled over the seas, much like his later representation who is said to travel by steamboat.

 Sinterklaas; past vs present

 In the history of Sinterklaas celebrations in the Netherlands, Sinterklaas has played the role of boogeyman as well as that of children’s friend.
 The event started out as an early Catholic holiday, which was banned by the Protestants for about 400 years.

 When the holiday was reinstated, so were old traditions like eating “speculaas” and “setting the shoe”.
 New traditions appeared as well.
 Children would generally receive more presents, but there was also a harsher attitude towards punishing children.
 Stories emerged of naughty children being hit and abducted in sacks by Sinterklaas’ helpers.
 This punishment aspect has been toned down, although old songs still refer to these practices.

 The appearance of Sinterklaas is pretty classic, but there have been some changes there too.
 In recent years, his religious robes have become slightly more neutral, replacing the golden cross on his “mitre”, or cap, with a vertical stripe.